emmercm/igir/docs/misc/torrentzip.md

 !!! warning

     In May 2026, [RomVault v3.7.6](https://wiki.romvault.com/doku.php?id=whats_new#romvault_376) meaningfully changed how zero-byte files are represented in RVZSTD archives.
+You can see the details of this change in [igir#2274](https://github.com/emmercm/igir/pull/2274/changes).

     RVZSTD archives containing zero-byte files that were written by RomVault before v3.7.6 or Igir before v5.1.0 are considered invalid and will need to be rewritten.